 What is pre-auction bidding?

-- Pre-auction bidding is a designated time that the Seller will review offers submitted through our website prior to the live auction dates.
-During the pre-auction/pre-sale period, offers are reviewed and may be accepted by the Seller.
-If the offer is accepted by the Seller, the property will not be offered during the designated live auction dates.
+Pre-auction bidding is a designated time that the Seller will review sealed-bids submitted through our website prior to the online auction dates.
+During the pre-auction/pre-sale period, bids are reviewed and may be accepted by the Seller.
+If a bid is accepted by the Seller, the property will be removed from the online auction.
 All bids are sealed and confidential.

 Why do you have properties on your website that say “Coming Soon”?

-Can I ask how many offers have been submitted on a property and what the highest bid during Pre-Auction or Post-Auction were?
+Can I ask how many bids have been submitted on a property and what the highest bid is?

 How do I know what to bid?

-I’ve submitted my offer, what is the next step?
+I’ve submitted my bid, what is the next step?

-I’ve submitted an offer, when can I expect someone to contact me?
+I’ve submitted a pre-auction bid, when can I expect someone to contact me?

-- Last Chance to Bid (also referred to as Post-Auction “Still Available” properties) are properties that did not sell during the pre-auction or live auction sale dates.
-The Seller gives an additional time-frame for offers to be submitted to try to get these assets sold.
-The Seller is extremely motivated to sell these assets.
+Last Chance to Bid (also referred to as Post-Auction “Still Available” properties) are properties that did not sell during the pre-auction or online auction sale dates.
+The Seller may give additional time for bids to be submitted.

 I placed a bid in the online auction for a specific property and noticed a pop-up that stated “Bid Placed by Seller’.
 What does that mean?